Do what energizes you

 It's the processes, not the outcomes that make up 99% your life, and it is much more important that those processes are fun and exciting to you than whatever outcome you may be heading towards.
-(You can live each moment for itself even in the context of greater progress)
+(Completely separate planning and action)

 It's not about getting somewhere else, it's pretty much all available to you here: Do the job before you have it.

 Everything you do should be either: